Diego de Almagro II: Revenge

 El Mozo swore to avenge his father and on June 26, 1541, his followers managed to get into Pizarro's palace in Lima and established a coup d'état in which Francisco Pizarro died in battle.
-Francisco woke up, killed two of the assassins, but while struggling to get his breastplate on, was stabbed in the throat.
+Francisco had woken up and killed two of the assassins, but while struggling to get his breastplate on, was stabbed in the throat.
 Francisco fell to the floor, made a cross with his own blood, and cried out for help from Jesus Christ.
-After Pizarro's death, El Mozo was named governor by the conspirators but this failed to be accepted and he fled to Cuzco with his supporters.
-He was eventually defeated and captured on September 16, 1542 in the Battle of Chupas, and executed at the city square after a brief trial.
+After Pizarro's death, El Mozo was named governor by the conspirators but after failing to be accepted as such he fled to Cuzco with his supporters.
+He was eventually defeated and captured on September 16, 1542 in the Battle of Chupas by the troops of Cristóbal Vaca de Castro, who had succeeded Pizarro as governor; El Mozo was executed at the city square after a brief trial.